MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/windows-server-container/index.md

 ---
 title: Performance Tuning Windows Server Containers
-description: Performance tuning recommendations for containers on Windows Server 16 ms.topic: landing-page ms.author: ericam
+description: Performance tuning recommendations for containers on Windows Server 22 ms.topic: landing-page ms.author: ericam
 author: akino
-ms.date: 10/16/2017
+ms.date: 06/21/2021
 ---

 # Performance tuning Windows Server containers

 ## Introduction
-Windows Server 2016 is the first version of Windows to ship support for container technology built in to the OS.
-In Server 2016, two types of containers are available: Windows Server Containers and Hyper-V Containers.
-Each container type supports either the Server Core or Nano Server SKU of Windows Server 2016.
+In Server 2022, two types of containers are available: Windows Server Containers and Hyper-V Containers.
+Each container type supports either the Server Core or Nano Server SKU of Windows Server 2022.

 These configurations have different performance implications which we detail below to help you understand which is right for your scenarios.
 In addition, we detail performance impacting configurations, and describe the tradeoffs with each of those options.

 ### Windows Server Container and Hyper-V Containers
 Windows Server Container and Hyper-V containers offer many of the same portability and consistency benefits but differ in terms of their isolation guarantees and performance characteristsics.

 **Windows Server Containers** provide application isolation through process and namespace isolation technology.
 A Windows Server container shares a kernel with the container host and all containers running on the host.